Ballarat Miners: New era (2014–present)

-The Miners burst into the post-season in 2014 after an eight-year hiatus and again in 2015.
-Both matches were lost on the road, falling short of Dandenong each time in conference semi-finals.
+The Miners returned to the post-season in 2014 after an eight-year hiatus and again in 2015.
 After missing the post-season in 2016, the Miners reached the SEABL South Conference final in 2017, marking their first conference final appearance in 16 years.

 In 2019, following the demise of the SEABL, the Miners joined the NBL1 South.
 The NBL1 South season did not go ahead in 2020 due to the COVID-19 pandemic.
 In 2021, the Miners played out of the Ballarat Sports Events Centre.

+In 2024, the Miners men reached the NBL1 South Grand Final, where they lost 79–70 to the Eltham Wildcats.

 Women's team history

-Ballarat's top level women's basketball team was branded the Lady Miners since it entered the Victorian championship in 1984.
-It first joined the SEABL in 1990 and again in 2003.
-Over the following eight years, the team made the playoffs five times, winning the title in 2005.
-The Lady Miners were amalgamated with the Ballarat Miners in 2003 in order to be administered with the Miners under the one Ballarat Basketball Association.
+Ballarat's top level women's basketball team was branded the Lady Miners when it entered the Victorian championship in 1984.
+The team played in the inaugural SEABL women's season in 1990 and then withdrew.
+They subsequently joined the Victorian Basketball League (VBL) and were later inaugural members of the Big V in 2000.
+Between 1995 and 2002, the Lady Miners won eight straight championships – five straight in the VBL Division One from 1995 to 1999 and then won the first three Big V championships.

+In 2003, the team re-joined the SEABL and amalgamated with the Ballarat Miners in order to be administered under the one Ballarat Basketball Association.
+The team won the SEABL championship in 2005 and the ABA National championship in 2005 and 2006.

-In February 2011, the Lady Miners were renamed the Ballarat Rush.
+In 2011, the Lady Miners were renamed the Ballarat Rush.

 In 2019, following the demise of the SEABL, the Rush joined the NBL1 South.
 The NBL1 South season did not go ahead in 2020 due to the COVID-19 pandemic.

-In November 2021, Basketball Ballarat merged the female and male programs under the same banner in 2022, with the Ballarat Rush rebranded as the Ballarat Miners.
+In November 2021, Basketball Ballarat merged the female and male programs under the same banner, with the Ballarat Rush rebranded as the Ballarat Miners from 2022 onwards.